octo-technology/OpenTezos/docs/michelson/examples.md

 ---

-### Example 1 : Modulo with `LOOP` and `IF`
+### Example 1: Modulo with `LOOP` and `IF`

 Let's illustrate the following Michelson instructions: `LOOP`, `DIP`, `DUP`, `SWAP`, `PUSH`, `CMPLE`, `IF`, `SUB`.
 The example below computes the *modulo* between two numbers (e.g. 7 % 5 = 2).

 The idea is to repetitively subtract the divisor from the dividend.
-Once the dividend is smaller than the divisor, we successfully computed the remainder.
+Once the dividend is smaller than the divisor, we have successfully computed the remainder.

-The following smart contract takes a pair of integers and computes the modulo of these two integers (using a `LOOP` instruction).
+The following smart contract takes a pair of integers and computes the _modulo_ of these two integers (using a `LOOP` instruction).

 ```js
 parameter (pair int int) ;